 I had to include this gem after the phenomenal experience my friend Kari had for her anniversary.
 This restaurant located in the Phoenix downtown gives diners dishes prepared with quality ingredients all served in an elegant, historic dining room.
-The Presidents Room takes special events seriously and have every fine detail planned out.
+The Presidents Room takes special events seriously and has every fine detail planned out.
 For their anniversary, Kari and her husband were able to enjoy a customized 12-course dinner in a private dining room overlooking the kitchen.
 A perfect romantic and memorable experience.
 Rumor has it that there is a secret bowling alley in the basement and if you ask (tip) the right person they will take you to see it.

 Hit the Northern Kentucky Wine Trail

 Yes, Kentucky has a wine trail and it is just as glorious as it sounds.
-Plan an afternoon exploring Kentucky’s country side while sipping on tasty wine.
+Plan an afternoon exploring Kentucky’s countryside while sipping on tasty wine.
 I would recommend checking the events at Seven Wells Winery, as they often have live entertainment and allow you to bring in outside food.
 Plan your trip on the trail today.

 Kungfood Chu’s Amerasia

-Explore this hidden gem that is offering dishes packed full of Asian inspiration and flavor sprinkled with a hint of american flair.
-Local self appointed ambassadors Kathleen and Craig have declared this one of the best date night spots in the queen city.
+Explore this hidden gem that is offering dishes packed full of Asian inspiration and flavor sprinkled with a hint of American flair.
+Local self-appointed ambassadors Kathleen and Craig have declared this one of the best date night spots in the queen city.
 It is different, delicious and has a great beer selection.